RedMike/touche-tools/README.md

 ## Why?

 The game itself was obscure due to issues around the game's release, but it was actually decent.
-The game is actually supported by ScummVM, which means it is actually playable on modern machines, and through browsing the engine logic in ScummVM I realised that the technical setup of the engine is actually pretty interesting with the amount of flexibility built into it (and at the same time, it is actually annoyingly rigid due to changes once deadlines started appearing on the horizon).
+The game is supported by ScummVM, which means it is playable on modern machines, and through browsing the engine logic in ScummVM I realised that the technical setup of the engine is pretty interesting with the amount of flexibility built into it (and at the same time, it is in fact annoyingly rigid due to changes once deadlines started appearing on the horizon presumably).

 Making a small hacky (and probably not very stable) fan-game on the engine appealed to me, and I realised that it's not an